 Nothing beats those fall colors and cooler temperatures!
 Everyone gets excited and flocks to Whitaker Point for a glimpse of the glorious autumn colors of the Ozark forest as viewed from the summit of Hawksbill Crag.
-Admittedly, in November of 2019, I too flocked to Whitaker Point with the hopes of capturing a magnificent award-winning image.
+Admittedly, in November of 2019, I also flocked to Whitaker Point with the hopes of capturing a magnificent award-winning image.
 Indeed, my vision involved the Haws Bill Graig encapsulated by the stunning fall colors of the Ozark forest.
 However, upon arrival, I was genuinely dumbfounded to find myself surrounded by fellow autumn splendor seekers.

 From the moment I arrived, people were settled with chairs, hammocks, and tents at every turn.
-As a camper, I normally welcome the company.
+As a camper, I normally welcome company.
 However, my preplanned vision for this image did not include people on the summit.
 Unfortunately, due to high winds (motion blur) and heavy foot traffic on the summit, I was unable to capture the image I had in mind, both at sunset and sunrise.
-As a landscape photographer, planning and persistence is key to success.
+As a landscape photographer, planning and persistence are key to success.
 Oh well, maybe next year or the year after.